 - National Women’s Law Center

 - Women's Initiative for Self Employment

 Sanctuary for Families

 Sanctuary for Families’ Legal Center is one of the largest providers of free legal services exclusively for victims of domestic violence, sex trafficking, and other forms of gender-based violence in the United States.
 Sanctuary empowers adults and children to move from fear and abuse to safety and stability, transforming lives through a comprehensive range of services including clinical, legal, shelter, children's and economic empowerment services.
 Cahill works with Sanctuary to assist clients in claiming control of their lives and ending all forms of gender-based violence.
-Over the years, Cahill lawyers have provided hundreds of hours of pro bono legal services to Sanctuary’s clients, and in 2003, 2014, 2015, 2016, and 2018 the firm and a group of our lawyers received the Above & Beyond award in recognition of their efforts in recognition of their outstanding pro bono representation and advocacy on behalf of victims of domestic violence and sex trafficking.
+Over the years, Cahill lawyers have provided thousands of hours of pro bono legal services to Sanctuary’s clients, and in 2003, 2014, 2015, 2016, and 2018 the firm and a group of our lawyers received the Above & Beyond award in recognition of their efforts in recognition of their outstanding pro bono representation and advocacy on behalf of victims of domestic violence and sex trafficking.
 In 2018, one of Cahill’s partners also received Sanctuary’s Abely Pro Bono Achievement Award, which honors individuals who have made a difference in the lives of victims of domestic violence and who embody compassion, zeal, energy, and dedication in their work.
 Cahill lawyers also perform non-legal volunteer services for Sanctuary, including through its economic empowerment program, for which Cahill lawyers do mock interviews and math tutoring to help survivors achieve economic independence, and participation in its Adopt-a-Family holiday gift program.

 Click here to read more about Cahill’s work with Sanctuary for Families’.